JonahMerrell/math5610/software_manual/smaceps/smaceps.md

 **Usage/Example:**

+Since the routine returns 2 values (machine mantissa and machine precision of a single precision arithmetic) in the form of a list, then we must store the values recived into a list in order to use the 2 values seperatly.
+Below shows an example:

       dmaceps_data = calculate_double_float_precision()
       print("machine single float mantissa = " + str(dmaceps_data[0]))
       print("machine single float precision = " + str(dmaceps_data[1]))